wguo-research/scCancer/README.md

 devtools::install_github("wguo-research/scCancer")
 ```

-Hint: A dependent package `NNLM` was removed from the CRAN repository recently, so an error about it may be reported during the installation.
+**Hint**: A dependent package `NNLM` was removed from the CRAN repository recently, so an error about it may be reported during the installation.
 If so, you can install a formerly available version manually from its [archive](https://cran.r-project.org/src/contrib/Archive/NNLM/).
 Besides, if you encounter errors saying package `SoupX` is unavalibale, you can refer to its [GitHub](https://github.com/constantAmateur/SoupX) and install it via
 ```R
 devtools::install_github("constantAmateur/SoupX")